DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

-\textbf{In-house Automine Implementation.} We implement our own Automine (AutoMineInHouse) with all optimization techniques in ~\cite{mawhirter2019automine}.
-Table~\ref{tab:compare_automine} compares the performance of AutoMineInHouse and AutoMine reported in \cite{mawhirter2019graphzero} since it uses a similar cluster as our experiments.
-AutoMineInHouse

-is faster in almost all cases except for the 4-motif counting on the LiveJournal graph.
-We believe it is because of the more efficient implementation of certain key operations, e.g., set intersection, and better parallelization method.
+own Automine (AutoMineInHouse) with all optimizations in ~\cite{mawhirter2019automine}.
+Table~\ref{tab:compare_automine} compares the performance of AutoMine reported in \cite{mawhirter2021graphzero} and AutoMineInHouse using a similar machine.
+AutoMineInHouse is faster in almost all cases except for the 4-motif counting on the lj graph, which may be due to the minor hardware discrepancy.